 I’m not a fan of conspiracy theories and I’m not a fan of “doom and gloom” articles.
 However, I feel compelled to write this article because I want people to be aware of a trend that is unfolding right now in our economy.
 This trend will strengthen over time, we will cheer for it as it’s happening, but like many great things in history, it may have an unintended consequence.
 I fear that the unintended consequence of this new trend will be the elimination of the U.S. middle class.

 I’m an investment advisor so I naturally love a strong bull market that results in large investment gains for our clients.
 The stock market generally goes up when companies are more profitable than the consensus expects.
-Higher profits equal higher stock prices which equals more wealth for investors.
-Corporations have become laser focused on findings new ways to increase profits.
+Higher profits equal higher stock prices which equal more wealth for investors.
+Corporations have become laser-focused on findings new ways to increase profits.
+This is important because businesses that struggle to make profits and have constant losses are not so successful and will probably end up shutting down in the near future, according to websites like https://www.laraedo.com/signs-that-my-business-is-ripe-for-a-shutdown/.
 The equation for net profit is easy:

 Revenue – Expenses = Net Profit